Hiltexx/Advanced-Programming-Assignments/README.md

-# Advanced Programming Assignment - 1
+# Advanced Programming Assignment - 10

 ## Question

-Write a C program to analyze time complexities in constant time, linear time and quadratic time.
-Increase the size of input to check the time consumed.
+Design a student system in Python with:

+Address class (street, city, zipCode)
+Student class with name, age, Address, and course list Store age as a protected attribute and control it using @property
+Methods: add_course() and display()

+Extend it with:

+ScholarshipStudent (add scholarshipAmount and override display())

+Your implementation should clearly show:

+Composition (Student HAS-A Address)
+Proper data validation using @property (age must be valid) Inheritance and overriding (use super() in display) Understanding of mutable behavior (course list updates persist)

 ## Files

-- assignment1.c
+- assignment10.py